How can knowledge of Spanish help you in your career?

-Studying a foreign language can improve your life in so many ways.
-Of all the compelling reasons to learn a new language, immigration, study abroad, cultural aspect and jobs that involve languages are some of the intrinsic motivation.
+Studying a foreign tongue can improve your life in so many ways.
+The compelling reasons to learn a new language are apparent.

-The Career Scope after learning Spanish in India
+Career Scope & Jobs after learning Spanish in India

 1. Career as a Spanish Translation and Interpreter